ClairBerlin/managair/Readme.md

 ### Data fixtures

 To start development work right away, it would be convenient if important data was preloaded into the DB already.
 This is what [Django fixtures](https://docs.djangoproject.com/en/3.1/howto/initial-data/) are for.
-Fixture files are JSON files that contain data in a format that can be directly importet into the DB via the command `docker exec -it managair_server python3 manage.py loaddata <fixturename>`.
-Fixture files are available for the individual applications in the `fixture` folder.
+Fixture files are JSON files that contain data in a format that can be directly importet into the DB.
+They are available for the individual applications in their `fixture` folders.
+To set up the the application for development, load the fixtures as follows:

+- `docker exec -it managair_server python3 manage.py loaddata device_manager/fixtures/device-fixtures.json`
+- `docker exec -it managair_server python3 manage.py loaddata ts_manager/fixtures/sample-fixtures.json`

+Make sure to respect the order because of foreign-key constraints.

 ### Resources